teambit/bit/README.md

 People often use Bit to run a Monorepo, a Polyrepo or without using repositories at all.

-The core innovation of Bit is the ["Bit Component"](https://bit.dev/#component), a composable container for source code, whereas dependencies are first-class citizens.
+The core innovation of Bit is the ["Bit Component"](https://bit.dev/#component), a composable and versioned container for source code, whereas dependencies are first-class citizens.
 Components can be used as packages, ESM modules, runtime scripts, and any other artifact a build task can generate.

 - 📦 **Descriptive module names**.
 Use components through descriptive package names.
 No aliases required.
 - 🚀 **Dependency versioning.** Automatic detection and versioning of dependency changes.
 No more redundant  package.json files.